 Of course as it’s a ghost there’s no right way to do this, you might have loads of paint in the middle and a little bit at the edges, it might follow a traditional ghost shape or it might be all over the place since who really knows what a ghost would look like?
 It all depends on what you feel like and of course your child’s age!

-Tip – If your child is worried that their craft might not be in a ghost shape (and my kids have definitely had days like that before, especially when they are tired) then you could draw the shape onto the card in pencil for them and have them fill in the shape.
+Tip – If your child is worried that their craft might not be in a ghost shape (and my kids have definitely had days like that before, especially when they are tired) then you could draw the shape onto the card in pencil for them and have them fill in the shape or use our template above.

 Once your ghost painting is complete cut some eyes and a mouth out of black card* or paper and glue these onto your ghosts body and your craft is ready to display.